-Arrange a time when you can meet with parents/carers and the child somewhere quiet, have some quiet toys for the child and his/her siblings so that you can really talk ... and listen.
-If you have an assistant perhaps they can be on hand to play with the children.

-- Ask the questions you would ask about any child - who is important to them?
+- Make an appointment when you can meet with parents/carers and the child somewhere quiet, take some quiet toys for the child and his/her siblings so that you can really talk ... and listen - Ask the questions you would ask about any child - who is important to them?
 What do they like to do as a family?
 What does the child like to do?
 What do they like to eat?
 Do they sleep well? - Ask questions about what the child needs to support them; parents know this better than most. - Ask about other professionals who are involved and ask if you can contact them - Get permission for you to contact support services

-In other cases, it may be that you identify a concern about a child's development and will want to discuss this with parents.
+In other cases, it may be that you have identified a concern about a child's development and will want to discuss this with parents.
 This will always be easier if you discuss children's progress with parents on a regular basis.